Immigration & Visas, Transportation

 Damaged card only

-If the card is damaged and you still have the card, take that with you to the INM and begin the card replacement process—that is identical to the lost card process, except that you won’t need a police report.
+If the card is damaged and you still have the card, you’ll need to hand it in as part of the card replacement process.
+The process is identical to the lost card process (see below), except that you won’t need a police report.

 Lost/stolen residency card